 Dissertation: “The role of sensory experience and communication modality in the neural mechanisms supporting social communicative processes: A fNIRS hyperscanning study”

 Current Position: Post-Doctoral Fellow under Dr. Naomi Caselli in the LexLab at Boston University

 Dr. Berger (Dr. Ilaria Berteletti, Advisor) worked in in the Language and Educational Neuroscience (LENS) lab with Dr. Clifton Langdon and then in the Numeracy and Educational Neuroscience (NENS) lab with Dr. Berteletti.

 Dr. Berger earned a Bachelor of Science degree in Psychology from the Rochester Institute of Technology.
 While studying at RIT, Dr. Berger worked as an intern at the Deaf Wellness Center in the University of Rochester Medical Center's Department of Psychiatry, an ASL translation consultant for the National Center for Deaf Health Research, and a research assistant for the Deaf X Lab headed by Dr. Matthew Dye.

-Her doctoral research explores the role of tactile sensation in social and linguistic contexts by using cross-modal neuroplasticity as a lens into how resilient the brain is to variations of sensory and linguistic experiences.
+Her doctoral research explored the role of tactile sensation in social and linguistic contexts by using cross-modal neuroplasticity as a lens into how resilient the brain is to variations of sensory and linguistic experiences.

-Further, her work investigates whether sensory experience impacts language learning and processing outcomes and has the potential to alter societal perceptions on the use of languages across different modalities (e.g., tactile sign language, visual sign language).
+Further, her work investigated whether sensory experience impacts language learning and processing outcomes and has the potential to alter societal perceptions on the use of languages across different modalities (e.g., tactile sign language, visual sign language).